juharris/my-bot/mybot/onhello/README.md

 # onhello

-Automatically reply to messages in Teams.
+Automatically reply to messages in Teams (and soon other platforms).

 <!--
 # Downloads